-Back in 2009 David Letterman took to the stage to apologize to his wife, kids and staff for his affair with his assistant.
+Back in 2009, David Letterman took to the stage to apologize to his wife, kids and staff for his affair with his assistant.
 The whole story came to light because of an alleged extortion attempt, but that doesn’t overshadow this obvious abuse of power David Letterman is guilty of.
-Not only did this affect the woman he was sleeping with, but the staff around him who knew of the behavior and were forced to stay silent for fear or repercussions.
+Not only did this affect the woman he was sleeping with, but the staff around him who knew of the behavior and were forced to stay silent for fear of repercussions.
 Is this not a form of sexual harassment?
 Did this sexual activity not bring about a hostile working environment?

-Earlier this year, Casey Affleck made headlines for his dazzling role in Manchester by the Sea — a role that scored him a number of red carpet awards including an Oscar.
+In 2017, Casey Affleck made headlines for his dazzling role in Manchester by the Sea — a role that scored him a number of red carpet awards including an Oscar.
 But this news almost overshadowed another revelation: that seven years prior, Affleck had been accused of sexual harassment while on set of the film I’m Still Here, and that the Academy disregarded the allegations while paying off two separate lawsuits connected with the actor.
 The alleged harassment came in the form of Affleck crawling into bed with a woman while she slept, forcing her to stay in his room, and turning violent when she declined.
-There were also claims of verbal harassment, and an incident when Affleck allegedly used his power to get another subordinate to expose himself to the woman.
+There were also claims of verbal harassment and an incident when Affleck allegedly used his power to get another subordinate to expose himself to the woman.
 In this case, all points from the definitions seem to be made, and yet the harasser himself, as well as the organization he is supported by, deny claims of sexual harassment.

 In 1991, Anita Hill testified against U.S. Supreme Court nominee Clarence Thomas.
-Hill testified that Thomas had consistently spoken to her about his sexual escapades, touching on topics like pornography and beastiality, while she worked for him at the Department of Education.
-Thomas denied the allegations, and ended up winning the nomination and getting a seat on the supreme court.
+Hill testified that Thomas had consistently spoken to her about his sexual escapades, touching on topics like pornography and bestiality, while she worked for him at the Department of Education.
+Thomas denied the allegations and ended up winning the nomination and getting a seat on the supreme court.
 This happened during a time of confusion when it came to the topic of workplace harassment.
 Some of the first anti-discrimination laws about sexual harassment had just been passed a decade prior and the country still didn’t know how to handle sexual violence, assault, quid pro quo sexual favors, or anything in the workplace.
 The one good thing to come from this instance, however, was the influx of sexual harassment claims made to the Equal Employment Opportunity Commission (EEOC) in the following months and years.

-In all of these cases, a hostile environment was created based on innapropriate sexual activity, sexually demanding quid pro quo, and workplace harassment.
+In all of these cases, a hostile environment was created based on inappropriate sexual activity, sexually demanding quid pro quo, and workplace harassment.
 And the sexual harassment policy set in place did nothing to help.
 Is this because of a prevailing stigma against women in the workplace?
 An expectation that women are supposed to take living in hostile work environments with a smile?
 An innate sex discrimination of women that has been around far before the first anti-discrimination laws were passed?